 - What type of certificates are produced by King’s College London?

-- What modules will King’s not produce a certificate for?
+- What courses will King’s not produce a certificate for?

 - How do I receive my certificate if I’ve recently moved?

 - Getting a certificate for the Associateship of King's College London (AKC)